 Published byat August 13th, 2021 , Revised On September 21, 2021

 A dissertation is an important milestone no matter what academic level or subject it is.
 You will be asked to write a dissertation on a topic of your choice and make a substantial contribution to academic and scientific communities.

-The project will start with the planning and designing a project before the actual write up phase.
-There are many stages in the dissertation process but the most important is to develop a research question that provides direction to your research.
+The project will start with the planning and designing of a project before the actual write-up phase.
+There are many stages in the dissertation process, but the most important is developing a research question that guides your research.

 If you are starting your dissertation, you will have to conduct preliminary research to find a problem and research gap as the first step of the process.
 The second step is to create dissertation research questions that specify your topic and the relevant problem you want to address.

 All research questions should be focused, researchable, feasible to answer, specific to find results, complex, and relevant to your field of study.
-The factors affecting the research question will be; research problem, research type, project length, and time frame.
+The research question’s factors will be; research problem, research type, project length, and time frame.

 These examples will help you to check whether your chosen research questions can be addressed or whether they are too broad to find a conclusive answer.

 |1.
 How gifted children aren’t having their needs met in schools.||This research question already reflects the results and makes the assumption.
 The researcher can reshape the question objectively: ‘A review of the claim that genius children require more attention at prepubertal age in school.|